 Landscaping with Native Plants

-plant is one which occurred within this region before colonization by Europeans.
+A native plant is one which occurred within this region before colonization by Europeans.
 Native plants include:

 There are approximately 2,100 native plants in Pennsylvania.

 An introduced or non-native plant is one that has been brought into the state to become established in the wild.

 At the turn of the 21st century, about 1,300 species of non-native plants existed in Pennsylvania outside of gardens, parks, and agricultural lands.

-agricultural lands.
 That is 37 percent of Pennsylvania’s total wild plant flora.
 More introduced plants are identified every year.

 Native Plants for Landscaping, Restoration Buffers, and Meadow Establishment

 The use of

-native plant species (PDF) offer many advantages to using non-native species.
+native plant species offer many advantages to using non-native species.

 Adapted for Local Climate and Conditions: Native plants are adapted to local soils, climate, and conditions and will persist through frost and drought.

-Bird Food: Native plants provide seeds, insects and caterpillars.
+Bird Food: Native plants provide seeds, insects, and caterpillars.

 Low Maintenance: Native plant species require less maintenance such as water and soil amendments.
 Once the plants are established they will require little else.